A Dog’s Life

 Back in 2000, government officials of the Bruhut Bangalore Mahanagara Palike (BBMP) established the Animal Birth Control (ABC) program to humanely deal with the wild dog problem.
 The ABC program officials have claimed their focus on sterilization and “in extreme cases like rabid dog” euthanasia has been successful.
 As we listen each evening from our bedroom to the vicious barking of wild dog packs fighting for street territory in our colony, we question the ABC’s definition of “successful.”
 We are sure the parents of Sreedevi and Manjunath would have the same question.

-The clumsy response by the local government officials to the dog attacks fueled the rights campaign.
+government officials to the dog attacks fueled the rights campaign.
 A photo of dog carcasses heaped at a BBMP site and reports of other carcasses being mingled with local waste at landfills brought more distraction to an already confused environment.
 Most government actions here move in fits and starts.
 Neglect transforming into overachieving in one step.
 Nothing really changes.

 To understand why so many dogs populate our streets, we return to our self-provided guidance that there must be a social intent to support a way of living.
 Tagged, leashed and pampered may be bourgeois, but at least our children can walk on the streets or sidewalks and come home safely.